rzajac/esp-ecl/src/config/README.md

-## Config
+## Use flash to store configuration.

-Library gives simple interface to store/retrieve data on flash to for example keep your application state between resets.
+Library gives simple interface to write/read data to/from the flash.
+Can be used to store application data between resets.

 ## How it works.

-By default user application is stored starting at flash address `0x10000` which is 10 sectors from the beginning of the flash (one sector is `0x1000` bytes).
+By default user application is stored starting at flash address `0x10000` which is **10 sectors** from the beginning of the flash (one sector is `0x1000` bytes).

-At flash address `0x0` starts bootloader but it does not take much space so we can use it to store our custom data.
+At flash address `0x0` is a start of boot loader but it does not take much space so we can use it to store our custom data.

 The library by default gives you 4 slots each 4096 bytes: